Top 16 Digital Marketing Agencies For B2B SaaS Startups In 2026

 We have multiple strategies in our arsenal, programmatic SEO being one of them.

-For instance, for a network training provider targeting global visibility, we created over 70 geo-specific landing pages from a single framework, carefully adapting language, examples, and positioning by region.
-That is, the landing page for one city did not read similar to page for another.
+For instance, for a network training provider targeting global visibility, we created over 70 GEO-specific landing pages from a single framework, carefully adapting language, examples, and positioning by region.
+That is, the landing page for one city did not read similarly to another.

 This approach delivered: